irosenzw/ovirt-site/source/documentation/how-to/hosted-engine.html.md

          # engine-setup

 When the engine-setup has completed on the VM, return to the host and complete the configuration.
 Your hosted engine VM is up and running!

+## **Fresh Install (via web UI)**
+Self-hosted engine can be deployed also via a web UI inroduced by cockpit.
+To use the web UI, first install cockpit-ovirt-dashboard on one of the hosts

+         # yum install cockpit-ovirt-dashboard

+To deploy the self-hosted engine using the Cockpit user interface:
+1. Log in to the UI at https://HostIPorFQDN:9090
+2. Navigate to Virtualization > Hosted Engine
+3. Select 'Hosted Engine Only Deployment' option
+4. Select a deployment method from the scroll down menu:
+   1. OTOPI-Based deployment - stable
+   2. Ansible-Based deployment - preview
+5. Press 'start' button

 **Notes:**